Mohammed Saeid: International career

 Saeid joined the Eritrea national team in September 2019 for the 2022 FIFA World Cup qualifiers.
 He made his debut on 10 September 2019 in a game against Namibia.
 He started the game and played the first 81 minutes of the game as Eritrea was eliminated from the competition.

 Personal life

 Saeid was born in Sweden, the child of refugees from Eritrea.
+He is a Muslim.